ixaxaar/monoid.space/Types/operations.lagda.md

 module Types.operations {a ℓ} {A : Set a} (_==_ : Rel A ℓ) where
 ```

-A binary operation $★$ on a set A is a function (function type!) that takes two elements of type A and returns an element of A:
+A binary operation $ ★ $ on a set A is a function (function type!) that takes two elements of type A and returns an element of A:

 ```math
 ★ : A × A → A
 ```

-More often the operation is applied to the two objects `x, y ∈ A` as $x ★ y$.
+More often the operation is applied to the two objects `x, y ∈ A` as $ x ★ y $.

 A unary operation on the other hand operates on only one element of A to return an element of A: